reets93/holiday-appetiser-app/README.md

 - If a user enters incorrect information, a modal will appear to guide them.

 ## User Story
-As a prospective traveler, I would like an application that allows me to search for key information about a city I wish to visit or to explore other cities I may wish to visit.
+TEST As a prospective traveler, I would like an application that allows me to search for key information about a city I wish to visit or to explore other cities I may wish to visit.
 When I am on the homepage, I am presented with key information for my chosen city in an easy to navigate and clearly presented format.
 When looking for places of interest, I am provided with 6 options and additionally the opportuntiy to explore further on Wikipedia.

 ## Installation
 <<<<<<< HEAD